-As we head into the dog days of summer, it's important to stay hydrated to keep your energy levels up and feel your best. sometimes water just doesn't quench your thirst.
+Here in the beautiful Pacific NW, we have been enjoying unseasonably warm weather.
+At any time of year it's important to stay hydrated to keep your energy levels up and feel your best, and even more so as we head into the warm summer months of outdoor fun and play.
+Sometimes water just doesn't quench your thirst.
 It can be tempting to reach for something sugary and carbonated when water just doesn't cut it, so here are some tasty alternatives that won't give you a sugar rush and crash.

 Switchel: This old-fashioned refreshing drink is making a comeback.
 And with good reason.
 This recipe includes inflammation-reducing ginger and digestion-boosting apple cider vinegar.
 There are lots of ways to make switchel so feel free to experiment and find your own favorite recipes!

 1 quart filtered water